Vimal1802/devops-bootcamp-project/README.md

 ```
 **Check what Terraform will create**

-This shows you a preview of the resources Terraform will build.
-Nothing is created yet — it's only a dry run:
+This provides a preview of the resources Terraform will create, without making any changes since it is only a dry run:
 ```bash
 terraform plan
 ```